 By default, if we add a column it will be propagated through to Subscribers.
 If you are adding default values you should be mindful of Replication Latency.

 # Add Column to Table with Default Value

 Adding a column to a table is done using the ALTER TABLE statement.
 Here is an example of adding a column with the VARCHAR Data Type.
 The new column must allow NULL values or include a default constraint.

--- Add column to table ALTER TABLE sqlBlog ADD tag VARCHAR(60);
+-- Add column to table ms sql ALTER TABLE sqlBlog ADD tag VARCHAR(60);

-As mentioned above in this post, if the SQL Server instance has Replication configured have a look at MS Docs.
-If you are adding columns with default values you should also be mindful of Replication Latency and TLog file size.
+As mentioned above in this post, if the SQL Server instance has Replication configured we should refer to Microsoft Docs prior to making this change.
+If you are adding columns with default values, you should also be mindful of Replication Latency and Transaction Log file sizes.